Frequently Asked Questions

 How many embryos should we transfer?

-Is bed rest recommended after an embryo transfer?
+Does bed rest after embryo transfer help?

 35 or younger 12 months